rust-lang/rust/src/doc/nomicon/vec-final.md

 pub struct IntoIter<T> {
-    _buf: RawVec<T>, // we don't actually care about this.
-Just need it to live.
+    _buf: RawVec<T>, // We don't actually care about this, just need it to live.
     iter: RawValIter<T>,
 }